Taylor Sheridan: Career

-In 2017, Sheridan created the television series Yellowstone starring Kevin Costner that has aired on the Paramount Network for five seasons running beginning June 20, 2018.
+In 2017, Sheridan created the television series Yellowstone, starring Kevin Costner, which aired on Paramount Network for five seasons running beginning June 20, 2018.
+Spinoffs include 1883 and 1923 on Paramount+.

 Sheridan wrote the sequel to Sicario, titled Sicario: Day of the Soldado, which was directed by Stefano Sollima and released in 2018.
 More recently, his overall deal with ViacomCBS was renewed.

 In May 2019, it was announced Warner Bros.
 Pictures and New Line Cinema acquired distribution rights to the film Those Who Wish Me Dead with Sheridan as director.
 The film had a theatrical debut internationally in South Korea on May 5, 2021.
 In the United States, it was released on May 14, 2021.

+Owing partly to the success of the Yellowstone franchise, Sheridan expanded with the subsequent TV productions Tulsa King starring Sylvester Stallone, which has been renewed through season 4, and Landman starring Billy Bob Thornton.

+On June 23, 2025, Paulynne, Inc., which owns and controls all of famed broadcaster Paul Harvey's intellectual property, sued Paramount Global in New York federal court.
+The company sued Paramount for using a 90 second audio clip from The Rest of the Story in Landman without permission.
+Paramount used a segment about rising gas prices from Harvey's 2009 "Gas Crisis" episode in the opening of the Season 1 finale.
+The lawsuit accused Paramount of failing to obtain permission to use the clip as well as editing the clip to change Harvey's viewpoint with regard to government fossil-fuel policies and his interest in alternative fuels.

+On June 5, 2025, it was announced that NOLA King, a spin-off series of Tulsa King, was in the works at Paramount+.
+The series will be set in New Orleans and will star Samuel L. Jackson in a similar role as the one Stallone plays in Tulsa King.
+Jackson is expected to appear in the third season of Tulsa King, which is currently in production.

+On October 28, 2025, it was reported that Sheridan had signed a five-year overall deal with NBCUniversal, which will take affect after his current deals with Paramount expire in March 2026 for film, and 2028 for television.
+The deal was described as being a "coup" for the company, coming shortly after Skydance Media completed its acquisition of Paramount; CEO David Ellison had previously praised Sheridan as being a "singular genius", and had hoped that he would "call Paramount his home for as long as he wants to be telling stories."

 Style

-As an actor, Sheridan has explained that the amount of expositional dialogue he read for television caused him to form an "allergy to exposition" in his writing.
-He has also said that he looks for "absurdly simple" plots in order to focus solely on character.
+As an actor, Sheridan explained that the amount of expositional dialogue he read for television caused him to form an "allergy to exposition" in his writing.
+He has also said that he looks for "absurdly simple" plots to focus solely on character.
 He has cited the Coen brothers, Cormac McCarthy, and Larry McMurtry as influential to his writing.

-He is known for toying with the form and structure of a screenplay in his work.
-In Sicario, Sheridan incorporated a "five-act structure and a five-act structure within that."
-He believes in the intelligence of the audience, and uses the structure and context of his stories as a way to subvert expectations: "I look at each movie as, 'How am I breaking the rules this time?'"